 But What Can I Do?

-First, please pass on this climate change primer to others.
-Write to let us know what we should add to it.
+For teachers and older students, first, please pass on this climate change primer to others.
+Write to let us know if there's anything we should add to it.

 Next, it's always election time somewhere in the world ... please do all you can to make climate change and renewable energy an important election issue — THE MOST IMPORTANT ELECTION ISSUE OF ALL TIME — for all candidates and governments, at every level.